Open Insights: Reviewing EIA's Weekly Petroleum Status Report

-Continuing our weekly series, Open Insights, we’ll take a look at the EIA’s Weekly Petroleum Status Report (“WPSR”) for the week of July 21, 2017.
+Continuing our weekly series, Open Insights, we'll take a look at the EIA's Weekly Petroleum Status Report (WPSR) for the week of July 28, 2017.

-The figures themselves were impressive across the board as both crude and products drew.
-Total commercial inventories in the past four weeks have drawn by 36.9M barrels, or 1.3M barrels per day (bpd).
+Although crude stocks drew by approximately 1.5M barrels, the market had anticipated a higher 2.8M draw, particularly following the elevated draws in the past 4 weeks.
+Gasoline and distillate inventories also drew, again a counter-seasonal draw as such oil products tend to build during the summer, and decline throughout Q4 when refineries throttle back for maintenance.

-Slightly higher refinery utilization and exports (302K bpd more than last week, or about 2M barrels (or 1 VLCC supertanker)) led to a large crude draw.
-Some of it could be timing though as exports rose by 302K bpd or 2M barrels, give or take 1 VLCC supertanker leaving port at just the right time may have swung the difference.
-Delay that tanker a few days and we’re looking at crude draws dropping to 5M.
-Even that would be considered a significant draw as the 5-year average (’12-’16) was a slight 700K draw and (’10-’14) was an even smaller 284K draw.
+Much of the blame for the lackluster report can be placed on the swing of imports and exports.
+Imports increased by 209K bpd and exports declined by 328K bpd, which represents a net change of over 537K bpd, a 3.76M barrel swing for the week.
+Compounded by a 1.4M barrel "adjustment," the 5M total difference thus led to today's result.

 As always, we welcome your comments.
 If you would like to read more of our articles, please be sure to hit the "Follow" button above.